akashacms/akashacms-website/documents/news/2020/08/jamstack-websites.html.md

 In the JAMStack literature the task of "managing a webserver" is described as a huge burden.
 The CDN is described as being "serverless", which is described as a huge advantage.
 Of course _serverless_ is rather silly because of course CDN's are built from zillions of servers.
 What that really means is that the person deploying the code isn't involved with the overhead of provisioning and managing servers.
 The customer doesn't have to configure the servers.
 We just deploy our code, and the serverless service takes care of the rest.
 With a CDN, you upload the files, and the CDN takes care of both the servers and distributing your HTML+CSS+JS assets around the world.

-The advantage for a CDN probably comes when you have a LOT of traffic.
+CDN's primary stated advantage is that the CDN guarantees similar performance anywhere in the world.
+With traditional hosting from a single web server -- my sites are hosted on shared hosting rented from Dreamhost whose servers are in southern California -- the distance from that server affects speed of accessing the website.

 According to Google Analytics the page load speed for my websites (all hosted on simple shared Apache web hosting) is under 20 milliseconds.
 Seems to me that 20 milliseconds is pretty close to _blazingly fast_.
-The web hosting provider, Dreamhost, promises unlimited bandwidth.
-But I imagine that if one of my sites were receiving 100,000 visitors a day, that I'd get emails about the load on their servers.
+I haven't tried hosting a site on a CDN and don't know of CDN's deliver content even more blazingly fast.
+A reader of my sites in Uganda might see slower page loading times than a reader in Huntington Beach California.
+But hosting a site on a CDN is supposed to equalize the two.

-CDN providers really do follow through on the _unlimited bandwidth_ promise, but you'll pay a fee for bandwidth consumption.
+Additionally, CDN providers truly offer _unlimited bandwidth_ (at a fee).
+The traditional shared hosting providers, like Dreamhost, offer unlimited bandwidth, but there is often an unstated usage level beyond which the hosting provider will start sending emails demanding your site move somewhere else.
 CDNs have performance guarantees that cannot be made by the traditional Apache-based web hosting provider.

 # Where did JAMStack come from?